Dental Implants – Evansville, WI

 Missing Multiple Teeth

-Implant-retained prosthetics provide patients with the extensive coverage that they need all at once.
-If you’re missing consecutive teeth, Dr. White can use a dental bridge to literally bridge the gap in your smile.
+Implant prosthetics provide patients with the extensive coverage that they need all at once.
+If you’re missing consecutive teeth, whether that means two, three, or even four teeth in a row, Dr. White can use a dental bridge to literally bridge the gap in your smile.
 These appliances resemble traditional bridges, but they’re designed to attach to implants for a more permanent and confident result.
+In most cases, only a pair of dental implants are needed to hold a more complex restoration like bridges.

 Missing All Teeth

-If you’re missing all of your teeth, implant-retained dentures can replace a full arch of your smile all at once.
-Using strategically placed dental implants, Dr. White can deliver you a strong and secure replacement.
+If you’re missing all of your teeth, implant dentures can replace a full arch of your smile all at once.
+Using strategically placed dental implants, Dr. White can deliver you a strong and secure replacement complete with titanium posts that maximize as much bone tissue as possible.
+Depending on your preference, the denture can be fixed or removable.
+Not only does this affect how you’ll perform at-home care, but it may be necessary if you do not have sufficient bone tissue to hold several implants.

 Understanding the Cost of Dental Implants